 Privacy Act.
-In addition to the general prohibition against disclosure of personal information without consent, the Privacy Act requires the agency to:
+In addition to a general prohibition against disclosure of personal information without consent, the Privacy Act requires the agency to:

-- Make an accurate accounting of each disclosure of a record. - Permit access by an individual to his record or to any information about him which is contained in the system, and permit a request to amend such record. - Maintain in its records only such information about an indi-vidual as is relevant and necessary. - Collect information, to the extent possible, directly from the subject individual. - Inform each individual whom it asks to supply information of: - the authority that authorises solicitation of the informa-tion: - the principal purpose(s); - the routine uses which may be made of the information; and - the consequences of not providing the information.
+- Make an accurate accounting of each disclosure of a record. - Permit access by an individual to his record or to any information about him which is contained in the system, and permit a request to amend such record. - Maintain in its records only such information about an individual as is relevant and necessary.